 The best occlusive moisturizers include petroleum jelly, dimethicone, castor and jojoba oils, shea and cocoa butter, waxes, and squalane.
 They all work by forming a protective layer on the skin’s surface to prevent moisture loss.

-Who can use occlusive moisturizers
+Who can use occlusive moisturizers?

 The key to settling on the right moisturizer starts with understanding what your skin needs in the first place.
-While humectants work best for oily, acne-prone and mature types, emollients for damaged, cracked skin, occlusives do best for people with dehydrated, irritated skin or those struggling with conditions like eczema or compromised barrier.
+While humectants work best for oily, acne-prone, and mature types, emollients for damaged, cracked skin, occlusives do best for people with dehydrated, irritated skin or those struggling with conditions like eczema or compromised barrier.

-Who should steer clear from occlusive moisturizers
+Who should steer clear of occlusive moisturizers?

 How to apply occlusive moisturizers